carloshzoghbi/AKS-IngressLink/README.md

 ```

 3. Edit the following 2 files:
 -- **cis-deployment.yaml**:
-      &nbsp;&nbsp;&nbsp;&nbsp;- Fill in the value of "--bigip-url" with the self IP of the BIG-IP.
+  - Fill in the value of "--bigip-url" with the self IP of the BIG-IP.
 This is the private IP address of the BIG-IP that the controller will contact.
 Using the external IP may work but is not secure.

-  &nbsp;&nbsp;&nbsp;&nbsp;- Uncomment "--custom-resource-mode=true",
+  - Uncomment "--custom-resource-mode=true",

 -- **ingresslink.yaml**:
-      &nbsp;&nbsp;&nbsp;&nbsp;- Replace 'virtualServerAddress: "??????"' with the VS IP.
+  - Replace 'virtualServerAddress: "??????"' with the VS IP.
 For single NIC, this is the self IP address.

 4. Create the following iRule on the BIG-IP instance: